CP/CMS: CP/CMS as free software

 CP/CMS was distributed in source code form, and many CP/CMS users were actively involved in studying and modifying that source code.
 Such direct user involvement with a vendor-supplied operating system was unusual.

 In the CP/CMS era, many vendors distributed operating systems in machine-readable source code.
 IBM provided optional source code for, e.g., OS/360, DOS/360, and several later mainstream IBM operating systems.
 With all these systems, some awareness of system source code was also involved in the SYSGEN process, comparable to a kernel build in modern systems also in installing a Starter Set.
 (Forty years later, the Hercules emulator can be used to run fossilized versions of these systems, based on source code that is now treated as part of the public domain.)

 The importance of operating system source code has changed over time.
 Before IBM unbundled software from hardware in 1969, the OS (and most other software) was included in the cost of the hardware.
 Each vendor had complete responsibility for the entire system, hardware and software.
 This made the distribution medium relatively unimportant.
-After IBM's unbundling, OS software was delivered as IBM System Control Program software IBM System Control Program (SCP) software, eventually in object code only (OCO) form.
+After IBM's unbundling, OS software was delivered as Base Control Program (BCP) and System Control Program (SCP) software, eventually in object code only (OCO) form.

 For complicated reasons, CP/CMS was not released in the normal way.
 It was not supported by IBM, but was made part of the unsupported IBM Type-III Library, a collection of software contributions from IBM staff members (similarly software contributed by customers formed the Type-IV Library).
 IBM distributed this library to its customers for use 'as is'.
 The lack of direct IBM support for such products forced active users to support themselves and encouraged modifications and mutual support.
 CP/CMS and other Type-III products were early forms of free software.

-Source code distribution of other IBM operating systems may have continued for some time (e.g. OS/360, DOS/360, DOS/VSE, MVS, and even TSS/370, which all today are generally considered to be in the public domain) since they were arguably published without a copyright notice before 1978.
+Source code distribution of other IBM operating systems may have continued for some time (e.g. OS/360, DOS/360, and even TSS/360, which all today are generally considered to be in the public domain) since they were arguably published without a copyright notice before 1978.
+(Note: The publication of a work before 1978 without a proper copyright notice injected the work into the public domain, with very limited exceptions.)
 However, the unsupported status of CP/CMS placed different pressures on its user community and created the need for source code distribution.